 1 cup fresh yogurt

 ¼ cup fresh chopped cilantro (the leaves of the coriander plant)

 ¼ teaspoon fresh ground pepper

 salt to taste

-If your lawn is full of dandelions, stop complaining and start picking.
+If your lawn is full of dandelions, stop complaining and start picking!
 Dandelions are one of the most nutrient-dense plants you can eat.
-Their leaves, when young and tender, have a slightly bitter taste like arugula.
-The older the pant, the more bitter the greens.
-Before you start picking, be sure that the yard in which the dandelions are growing has not been treated with chemicals.
+Their leaves, when young and tender, have a slightly bitter taste like that of arugula.
+The older the plant, the more bitter the greens.
+Before you start picking, be sure that the yard in which the dandelions are growing has not been treated with toxic chemicals.

 1 cup dandelion greens, washed and dried